timoweiss/de.htwg.se.go/README.md

 ```

 ![image](http://timo-weiss.com/htwg.se.go/screens/screenGuiInit.png)

-1. To set a stone to the field, just type in the choords (eg. 55)
+* To set a stone to the field, just type in the choords into the command-line or click in the GUI the desired postition (eg. 55)

 ```
 	0 1 2 3 4 5 6 7 8